 The world of work is changing.
 As technology and globalisation rapidly develop and jobs that once could have easily employed someone for a lifetime begin to disappear, we are going to need to find other ways to earn a living.
-This is why Paul B. Brown, writing for Forbes, has argued that over the coming decades more and more people will need to become entrepreneurs.
+This is why it’s widely believed that over the coming decades, more and more people will need to become entrepreneurs.

 But ideas themselves are no good unless supported by actions.

 Once they have come up with a good idea, entrepreneurs must move quickly, often working long hours, in order to realise their dream and capitalise on the gap in the market before someone else does.

 Entrepreneurs must be masters of all trades, managing and understanding every aspect of the business from what taxes it must pay through to branding and website design.
 They must have enough self-belief to follow through with their ideas and convince clients to invest in their product, yet also be humble enough to know their own weaknesses and hire experts in fields they are less experienced in.

 Being an entrepreneur can be hugely challenging, and there are great risks involved, but if you enjoy working for yourself, and are creative and innovative, then it can be one of the most interesting, rewarding, and lucrative career paths out there.

 What subjects do you need to become an entrepreneur?